Pteranodon

-When the first fossils of Pteranodon were found, they were assigned to toothed pterosaur genera, such as Ornithocheirus and Pterodactylus.
+When the first fossils of Pteranodon were found, they were assigned to toothed pterosaur genera, which includes Ornithocheirus and Pterodactylus.
 In 1876, Othniel Charles Marsh recognised it as a genus of its own, making particular note of its complete lack of teeth, which at the time was unique among pterosaurs.
 Over the decades, multiple species would be assigned to Pteranodon, though today, only two are recognised: P. longiceps, the type species, and P. sternbergi.
 A third species, P. maiseyi, may also exist.
 Some researchers have suggested the latter two as a genus of their own, Geosternbergia, though this is the subject of some debate.
 Another genus split from Pteranodon, Dawndraco, may be synonymous with Geosternbergia if that genus is valid, or with Pteranodon if it is not.

 Pteranodon is part of the family Pteranodontidae, part of the clade Pteranodontia, which also includes nyctosaurids.
 Pteranodontians form a larger clade, Pteranodontoidea, alongside ornithocheiromorphs, and that clade falls under the suborder Pterodactyloidea.
 While not dinosaurs, pterosaurs such as Pteranodon form a clade closely related to dinosaurs as both fall within the clade Avemetatarsalia.

+Two distinct morphs of Pteranodon specimen have been found, that are thought to represent males and females.
 Male and female Pteranodon differed in size and crest shape.
 Males attained wingspans of 5.6–7.6 m; females were smaller, averaging 3.8 m.
 The crests of males were far larger than those of females.
 In P. longiceps, they were long and backswept, whereas in P. sternbergi, they were tall and upright.
 Females also had wider pelvises than males.